Protocentral/protocentral_ads1293/README.md

 ProtoCentral ADS1293 breakout board
 ================================
 ![ADS1293 Breakout](docs/img/IMG_20201109_205852905.jpg)

+If you don't already have one, you can buy [ProtoCentral ads1293 breakout here.]()

 Are you looking for a miniature that can read your heart?
 Well, here it is!!!
 The ADS1293 breakout board has a capacity of 3 channels and the integration of 4 leads to the reading of the electrical activity of the heart.
 The ADS1293 is a simple ECG breakout that delivers excellent measurement and precision data.

 This breakout board for the TI ADS1293 Analog front-end IC with three High-Resolution Digital ECG Channels With Simultaneous Pace Output helps you measure both ECG and respiration.
 This is a simple board to connect ECG / Respiration to your Arduino, Raspberry Pi or any microcontroller you like.